 Gallstones

-Gallstones form in the gallbladder, which is a small, hollow organ that is a little bit bigger than your thumb pad, located just below the liver.
-The gallbladder plays an important role in how our digestive system functions, by storing bile produced in the liver and releasing it when it’s needed for digestion.
-Bile then moves through bile ducts into the small intestines to help break down fat from food, and is reabsorbed at the very end of the small intestine.
+Gallstones form in the gallbladder, which is a small, hollow organ that is a little bit bigger than your thumb pad.
+The gallbladder is located just below the liver.
+It plays an important role in how our digestive system functions, by storing bile produced in the liver and releasing it when it’s needed for digestion.
+Bile then moves through bile ducts into the small intestines.
+It helps break down fat from food, and is reabsorbed at the very end of the small intestine.

-Gallstones, which range in size from a grain of sand to a golf ball, are hard, pebble-like deposits that form when substances in the bile become unbalanced.
+Gallstones range in size from a grain of sand to a golf ball.
+They are hard, pebble-like deposits that form when substances in the bile become unbalanced.

 Types of Gallstones